Undertone0809/conftier/docs/guide/application-journey.md

 - If the project-level config file doesn't exist at `./.myapp/config.yaml`, it will be created with default values
 - This ensures your application always has a configuration file to work with

+When `strict=True`:

+- Configuration fields must strictly match the schema definition
+- If the config file contains fields not defined in the schema, a ValueError will be raised
+- This helps ensure configuration file standardization and prevents typos

 ### 3. Loading and Using Configuration